F

 Understanding the cost of living in Golden Hills can help future residents assess whether their current financial situation aligns with the expenses they will encounter.
 It enables them to plan for potential changes in their budget and lifestyle.
 The Golden Hills cost of living index is 124, which is 24% higher than the national average.
 The cost of living index is calculated by taking into account multiple categories, which encompass both the cost of everyday expenditures and larger expenses as well.

-If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Golden Hills is among the most expensive in the United States.
-Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Golden Hills falls into this category, which may not align with your goal of finding a budget-friendly living environment.
+The cost of living in Golden Hills is among the highest in the country, making it a very expensive place to live.
+Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Golden Hills falls into this category, which may not be suitable for those seeking an economically favorable living environment.

 Is Golden Hills Affordable?